SyneRBI/SIRF/doc/UserGuide.md

     doc mSTIR.AcquisitionData

 on the mSTIR.AcquisitionData class.
 Regrettably, help and doc show all methods, including some common built-in methods such as __weakref__ method in Python or addlistener method in Matlab.
 Methods that are not related to SIRF is relatively easy to identify in Python (built-in methods have underscores in names).
 In Matlab they are difficult to identify, which is why we mark relevant Matlab methods other than constructors with \*\*\*SIRF\*\*\*.
 Methods not marked this way should be ignored.

+In order to understand the functionality of a derived class (see [Object-oriented paradigm](#Object-oriented_paradigm)), you are advised to first get help on the classes it is derived from.
+In Python, you can see that a class is derived by the presence of "Method resolution order" section in Python help output, which lists all classes it is derived from.
+You are advised to get help on all these classes except Python's class `builtins.object`.
+In Matlab, look at "Superclasses" item in "Class Details", and get help on the classes listed there except Matlab's class `handle`.

 ### General structure of the classes <a name="General_structure_of_the_classes"></a>